LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   * `Spack <https://github.com/spack/spack>`_, a widely used
     multi-platform package manager that builds and installs software stacks.
   * `Uberenv <https://github.com/LLNL/uberenv>`_, a Python script
-    that helps to automate use of Spack and other tools for building third-party dependencies.
+    that helps to automate the use of Spack and other tools for building third-party dependencies.
 Uberenv is a submodule in RAJA that lives in ``RAJA/scripts/uberenv/``.
   * `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_,
     a collection of build configurations used by Spack to generate host-config